samarsault/ynoteclassic/CONTRIBUTING.md

 2. Update Changelog.txt
 3. Update the Documentation

-Resource Files
+Packages
 ---
+Packages are collections of Resource Files used by ynote.
-The various resource files used by Yntoe are -
+The various resource files used by Ynote are -

 1. Color Schemes
 2. Snippets